pink-arcana/godot-distance-field-outlines/README.md

 ### Choosing between versions

-In this project, both versions have similar visual quality, but DFOutlineCE has depth fade feature, and DFOutlineNode does not.
+In this project, both versions have similar visual quality, but only DFOutlineCE has depth fade feature.

 ***DFOutlineCE*** is significantly faster than ***DFOutlineNode***.
 But, depending on your project and the target hardware, performance may be good enough for both that it's not a deciding factor.